The 2014 champions will be looking to repeat that success in Russia, and they have the squad to do it.

 Germany World Cup Friendlies

 On the 23rd of March Germany drew 1-1- with Spain after a Thomas Muller strike.
 Four days later they then lost 1-0 to Brazil.
-On the 2nd of June they will then play Austria, and the finally they will play Saudi Arabia on the 8th.
+On the 2nd of June they lost 2-1 to Austria, but six days later they beat Saudi Arabia by the same scoreline.

 - 23rd March – Spain (drew 1-1)